JeffreyBrettColeman/photonmono2k/README.md

 If there's a better one out there for this size printer, let me know.

-**Words to the wise, ensure your film sheet is at a 0° rotation before lining up to the guide cutting sheet.
-An angle of 105° will not work.**

 Further insturctions can be found here in this article: [How to fix the screen on your Anycubic Photon Mono-X](http://www.elitegeek.net/how-to-fix-the-screen-on-your-anycubic-photon-mono-x/) which is what I originally found but noticed that the file didn't fully suit my needs.